Skip to contents

 # averaged across balanced reference grids for all focal terms, thereby non-focal

-# are hold constant at a "weighted average".
+# are hold constant at an (equally) "weighted average".

 # estimated marginal means, from `ggemmeans()`